mgadi/naemonbox/doc/user_guide/index.rst

     * Use admin / admin for web application (naemon, nagvis, cacti, glpi, phpmyadmin, webmin)
     * Use wikiadmin / admin for the wiki.

 You are strongly suggested to change credentials of the admin default user.
+Ready?
+Let’s go!